modip-org/spec/sync_api/sync_api.md

 	],
-	"modloader": "fabric", // WILL PROBABLY CHANGE THIS - up to the index team "minecraft": "1.7.10", // WILL PROBABLY CHANGE THIS - up to the index team "equivalent_versions": [{"name": "1.0.1-forge"}] // WILL PROBABLY CHANGE THIS - up to the index team }
+	"modloader": "fabric", // WILL PROBABLY CHANGE THIS - up to the index team "minecraft": "1.7.10", // WILL PROBABLY CHANGE THIS - up to the index team "equivalent_versions": [{"id": "1.0.1-forge"}] // WILL PROBABLY CHANGE THIS - up to the index team }
 ```